Schools, education and childcare

 - regularly updating risk assessments

-- following the latest public health guidance to create bubbles for groups of children and staff
+- following the latest public health guidance

 - reminding children and young people to regularly wash their hands and use a tissue to sneeze into

 - using one-way systems, floor markings or instructions on how to move around the building (for some schools and colleges)